abdullahemad12/abcoolc/README.md

 <h1><img src ="docs/cranberries_white_small.png" alt = "cranberries" width="12%">ABCOOLC</h1>

 Abcoolc is a compiler for the COOL programming language.
-Abcoolc compiles the source program from the [COOL programming language](https://en.wikipedia.org/wiki/Cool_(programming_language)) to the target MIPS assembly code.
+Abcoolc compiles the source program from the [COOL programming language](https://en.wikipedia.org/wiki/Cool_(programming_language)) to the target assembly code.
 The assembly code can be executed by [SPIM](https://en.wikipedia.org/wiki/Spim) afterwards.

 ## Language Overview